microsoft/TypeScriptSamples/imageboard/README.md

 ## Running

-Note: Perform steps 3 - 6 with your working directory set to the folder containing this README:
+Note: Perform steps 3 - 6 with your working directory set to the folder containing this README.md file:

 1. Install MongoDB if necessary (see http://docs.mongodb.org/manual/installation/ )

-2. Run the following command to launch the MongoDB process:
+2. Ensure MongoDB is running, e.g.: by launching it manually:
 `<mongoinstalldir>\bin\mongod`

 3. Restore the sample app data to MongoDB in another command prompt with the following command: